KnightHacks/knighthacks/README.md

 # KnightHacks Monorepo

 Welcome to the KnightHacks monorepo!
-This repository contains all of the code for KnightHacks' website, dashboard, and other projects.
+This repository contains all of the source for Knight Hacks' various projects.

 ## Contributing